konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

  PROTOCOL_UPGRADE_HANDLER_ADDR, GUARDIANS_ADDR, EMERGENCY_UPGRADE_BOARD_ADDR,
  ANY_ADDRESS)`.
 The random simulator evaluates the invariant at every step.
- This technique is conceptually the same as [Invariant Testing in Foundry][], though it works at the protocol level instead of evaluation Solidity contracts.
+ This technique is conceptually the same as [Invariant Testing in Foundry][], though it works at the protocol level instead of executing Solidity contracts.

  - *Randomized symbolic execution* picks a sequence of transactions at random and delegates the choice of transaction payloads to the constraint solver